jweede/amplecode.recipe.template/README.rst

 Todo
 ====

-* tests

 Why this fork
 =============

 * there should be an input and output option in buildout (since the '-' in 'target-file' char is parsed by jinja2)
 * custom filters support
-* create output dirs if they don't exist